 To overcome these obstacles, our Information Literacy lessons need to be short purposeful chunks that provide only what students need for the assignment.
 Such lessons encourage teachers to collaborate often so we can scaffold the necessary Info-Lit skills for each grade level through the school year.
 I’ve written previously about my Library Curriculum Matrix, an organization tool I use to plan & track my lessons, so let’s look at some specific strategies we can use for each Information Literacy component.

-I’ve used many Problem-Solving Models, and each has its benefits and flaws, but all can achieve our goal to develop a problem-solving mindset in students.
-Some PSMs have more steps, some fewer, but all problem-solving models have 4 basic phases:
+I’ve used many Research Process Models, and each has its benefits and flaws, but all can achieve our goal to develop a problem-solving mindset in students.
+Some models have more steps, some fewer, but all research process models have 4 basic phases: